Marker Logo

 The Wahkpa Chu'gn Buffalo Jump

-Photographed By Barry Swackhamer, August 14, 2019
+Photographed by Barry Swackhamer, August 14, 2019

 1. The Wahkpa Chu'gn Buffalo Jump Marker

+Inscription.
 Indian people have lived in this area for at least 11,000 years.
 Throughout that time, buffalo were their primary source of food.
 The Indians devised ingenious way to hunt buffalo with the buffalo jump, or pishkum, the best known.
 At pishkuns, hunters drove buffalo over steep bluffs or cliffs when the animals were either killed outright by the fall or badly crippled.
 The hunters sometimes constructed simple corral-like enclosures at the base of the bluffs to contain the crippled animals until they could be killed using either the atlatl or bow and arrow.

 A series of buffalo jumps were once located along the steep bluffs overlooking the Milk River west of Havre.
 The Great Northern Railway destroyed three of them when it constructed its line through here in 1887.
 Today only the Wahkpa Chu'gn (pronounced walk-paw-chew-gun) buffalo jump remains.
 It is located just west of here behind the Holiday Village Shopping Center.
 For over 2,500 years, Indian peoples used Wahkpa Chu'gn as a pishkun, It is listed on the National Register of Historic Places.
-You can visit the site and view extensive displays about the buffalo jump and the materials
+You can visit the site and view extensive displays about the buffalo jump

-Click or scan to see this page online
+Click or scan to see

-discovered by the archaeologists.
+and the materials discovered by the archaeologists.

 Erected by Montana Department of Transportation.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 48° 33.393′ N, 109° 42.288′ W. Marker is in Havre, Montana, in Hill County.
-Marker can be reached from U.S. 2 near 19th Avenue West, on the left when traveling east.
+It can be reached from U.S. 2 near 19th Avenue West, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 1425 US Highway 2, Havre MT 59501, United States of America.
+Marker is at or near this postal address: 1425 U.S Highway 2, Havre MT 59501, United States of America.
 Touch for directions.

 More about this marker.
 This marker is in the parking lot of the Best Western Havre Inn.

-Photographed By Barry Swackhamer, August 14, 2019
+Photographed by Barry Swackhamer, August 14, 2019

 3. The Wahkpa Chu'gn Buffalo Jump

-Photographed By Visit Montana
+Photographed by Visit Montana

 4. The Wahkpa Chu'gn Buffalo Jump